harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   This item requires Harness Delegate version 23.08.80104.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- Template YAML is not changing after changes in the UI.
+- Template YAML was not changing after changes in the UI.
 (CDS-72942, ZD-46501)

   There was an issue with editing and saving account-level templates in the YAML builder.
 This issue has now been fixed.